Yordan Alvarez Player Props: Astros vs. Blue Jays

 Yordan Alvarez At The Plate

-- Among the qualifying batters in MLB action, his batting average ranks 41st, his on-base percentage ranks 12th, and he is third in the league in slugging.
+- Among the qualified batters in MLB action, his batting average ranks 48th, his on-base percentage ranks 15th, and he is third in the league in slugging.

-- In 72.2% of his 54 games this season, Alvarez has picked up at least one hit.
-He's also had 12 multi-hit games.

-- He has scored in 61.1% of his games this year, with two or more runs scored in 11.1%.
+- He has scored in 60.0% of his games this season, with more than one run scored in 10.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.